 Jose received his metallurgical engineering degree from the Universidad de Lima (University of Lima, Peru) where he also taught specialty courses to the faculty of Metallurgical Engineering.
 He received his MBA from Universidad del Pacifico (Lima, Peru).

-Steve earned a bachelor’s degree in mechanical engineering from the University of Missouri-Rolla (now Missouri University of Science and Technology).
+He earned his law degree from Washington University in St. Louis, a master’s of science in environmental engineering from Lamar University and a bachelor’s of science in civil engineering from the University of Missouri – Rolla (now Missouri University of Science and Technology).